Noxious Weeds Order (NI) 1977

-Spear thistle, creeping or field thistle, curled dock, broad-leaved dock, and ragwort are all listed as Injurious weeds under the “weeds act 1959” This act requires all land owners to prevent the spreading of injurious weeds.
+Spear thistle, creeping or field thistle, curled dock, broad-leaved dock, and ragwort are all listed as Injurious weeds under the “Noxious Weeds Order (NI) 1977” This act requires all land owners to prevent the spreading of injurious weeds.

 There is an old saying that ‘one year’s seeding is seven years weeding’.
 Unfortunately this is very true.